-The carbon capture and storage (CCS) method will cover activities that capture and store greenhouse gas emissions in secure geological formations.
+The carbon capture and storage (CCS) method covers activities that capture and store greenhouse gas emissions in secure geological formations.
 CCS was also identified as a priority technology in the Low Emissions Technology Statement as large-scale deployment of CCS will underpin new low emissions industries (including hydrogen) and provide a potential decarbonisation pathway for other industries.

 The proposed method is currently out for public consultation.